 Lackey, Walter E., Letters, 1805, 1827, (C3145)

-Letter from John B. Treat to Henry Dearborn, 1805, describing Arkansas, the fur trade, Indian trouble, climate, population, and industry of the area.
-Inspection report written by C. Groghan from Jefferson Barracks, September 1827.
+The collection contains typed copies of a letter from John B. Treat to Henry Dearborn, 1805, describing Arkansas, the fur trade, Indian trouble, climate, population, and industry of the area; and an inspection report written by C. Groghan from Jefferson Barracks, September 1827.

 Lanius, Jacob (1814-1851), Diaries, 1833-1842, (C1147)

 0.4 linear feet

 Diaries of an itinerant pastor for the Missouri Conference, Methodist Episcopal Church.
 Concerns church locations, members, revivals, meetings, ministers, and living conditions.
 Includes an edited transcription, with background information, by Theodore H. Wolff.

 Lewis, Ethelbert Wallis, (1815-1855), Letters, 1837-1851, (C1674)

 The papers contain letters from Ethelbert to his brother, William W[alker] Lewis, of Culpepper County, Virginia, from Missouri.
 Lewis emigrated from Virginia in 1836.
 Letters describe Howard County in 1837, the Missouri legislature and Missouri and Virginia politics.
 Discuss crops, soil fertility, commodity prices, wages, land prices, social life, 1837, Fayette; negro hiring, education, teachers 'salaries; Indian trade, family, and friends.

 Set of formulae prepared by Robert Patterson of Philadelphia for Lewis to use in determining geographical locations by astronomical observation.
 Also includes a “sketch given us by Yallept, the principal chief of the Wollah-wollah nation,” and a drawing, probably by Lewis.
 Microfilm copy available for loan.